susannej/Ghostwriter/README.md

 Ghostwriter
 ===========

-a watermark plugin for AfterShot Pro
+a standalone application for e.g. watermarks in pictures, like the old plugin for Bibble Pro